Tuesday, June 17, 2025

 A glance at 1974-75 news stories offers both similarities to and differences from today’s housing picture.

-A national recession coupled with an energy crisis played a role in Fort Lauderdale’s housing prospects, but local factors take center stage in this summary.
+A national recession coupled with an energy crisis played a role in Fort Lauderdale’s housing prospects then, but local factors take center stage in this summary.

 1974-1975

-• 1974 “brought a halt to one of the biggest building and real estate booms in the area’s history.”
+• A halt "to one of the biggest building and real estate booms in the area’s history” occurred in 1974.

 • The area had seen five construction downturns since World War II; the 1974 slump was viewed as the worst.